Drop raises $13.3 million to make connected kitchens smarter

 “We are building the one app that orchestrates all smart kitchen appliances and delivering the full stack IoT (internet of things) platform under the hood for the appliances to work seamlessly in that world,” Drop CEO Ben Harris told VentureBeat.

-This means that beyond Drop’s clients across mobile, web, and voice, it works closely with the technologies required to make smartphones talk to home appliances.
-This includes IoT firmware, Wi-Fi, and Bluetooth, as well as giving companies insights into how consumers are using appliances and recipes.
+This means that beyond Drop’s clients across mobile, web, and voice, it works closely with the technologies required to make smartphones talk to home appliances, including IoT firmware, Wi-Fi, and Bluetooth.
+Drop also gives companies insights into how consumers are using their appliances and recipes.

-Users add appliances to their Drop profile, and the app “rewrites” the recipe to suit their kitchen tools and appliances — entirely localized by region.
+Users add appliances to their Drop profile, and the app “rewrites” the recipe to suit — entirely localized by region.
 The Drop “translation engine” converts a recipe from cups to fluid ounces or grams to milliliters, for example.
 Drop also sends the temperatures, cooking times, and settings directly to a connected appliance to ensure the food is cooked properly.

 The humble kitchen is now home to all manner of connected devices, including smart faucets that let users start and stop water flow with their voice and exhaust vents with embedded touchscreens.
 But it’s ultimately about making food — and we’ve seen a number of contenders in this burgeoning field.
 Samsung last year acquired a smart food platform called Whisk, which uses deep learning and natural language processing (NLP) to build an extensive “food genome” that charts the relationships between ingredients and their individual properties.
 Whisk plays a big role in Samsung’s connected kitchen, underpinning the meal-planning smarts in Samsung fridges.